-Every family has different rules when it comes to upbringing their children.
+Every family has different rules when it comes to the upbringing of their children.
 Some even have different rules and restrictions for their kids depending on their gender.
-Although they might believe such restrictions to be for the wellbeing of their children, kids observe this disparity while growing up and often call their parents out on it once they reach a certain age.
-This story it about one such reaction.
+Although they might believe such restrictions to be for the well-being of their children, kids observe this disparity while growing up and often call their parents out on it once they reach a certain age.
+This story is about one such reaction.

 Reddit user u/ResponsibleWinter758 shared the tale with the r/AITAH community in a post that reads: "I think you know where this is going but there’s no definitive answer on who’s in the wrong.
-Also, for simplicity sake I’ll be saying parents but it is my mother and step father.
+Also, for simplicity's sake, I’ll be saying parents but it is my mother and stepfather.
 My mother and stepdad have been together since I was little."

 Although this relationship did not last for more than a few months, later in her life, OP got engaged to someone else and even then, her parents held on to their rule.
 "I got with my now fiancé when I was 22 and we’ve been engaged for a year.
 We’re getting married in only a few months.
 Still, just like every time before, my parents wouldn’t allow him to spend the nights until a few months after we got engaged after I brought it up to them.
 It wasn’t a conflict, but they knew I was irritated and allowed him to start using the spare room.
 We moved in together not long after so it didn’t really matter," she shared.
 Eventually, u/ResponsibleWinter758 came across the opportunity to give her parents a taste of their own medicine when they came to visit her.